(A chapter of Akayama DanJay.)

 “Nemo name?” asked Nemo.
 “Name Nemo?”

 “Precisely.”
 Nakayama pulled Nemo to his feet.
 “Are you alone?”
 Nemo didn’t understand, so she combed the island with extra arms poking out from under her elongated lab-coat.
-“Why did Uzumaki make you after I specifically said we’d work our way up to advanced lifeforms?
+“Why did Uzumaki make you after I said we’d work our way up to advanced lifeforms?
 I can’t imagine what awful things it did to my copy to coerce her to create you.”
-The island was combed and she found no more men.
-She collected her arms back under her lab-coat.
+Nevertheless, she was somewhat jealous.
+Her copy had had a child, but not her.
+She found no more men after combing the island, so she collected her arms back under her lab-coat.
 “This island is too small to house a human comfortably.
 Let me take you to that larger one with the trees.”

 Nakayama folded herself into a boat.
 Nemo stepped shakily aboard her back, and after she crossed the harsh surf at the speed of sound, he disembarked on the second island panic-breathing.
 He caught his breath walking uphill through the trees, staring up at their canopies in awe.